8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220615/content.md

 I mentioned recently that the impact of "all the volatility" of "the market" for me was mainly a plateau.
 Of course, this could all change tomorrow—for better or worse—but, for now, it's a plateau.
 I want to show a bit more than just tell on this one because I think it's an interesting illustration of the power of perspective.

+The following images are snapshots of my net worth according to [Personal Capital](https://www.personalcapital.com).

+The first image is basically the past 90 days.
+The are four horizontal bands, so to speak.
+My net worth starts at the top of the second band on day one and ends at the top of the third one on day 90.
+At its lowest we hit the top of the first band; the highest is just above the top of the fourth band.
+And, for most of it, we’re riding along the top of the third band.
+Hence, the plateau.

+Looking at this I might be freaking out because humans tend to reset the scale of charts.
+In this case, I may look at the chart and think I’ve almost hit zero once and have only managed to go up one band.
+But, here’s the thing, each band represents roughly four percent of my overall net worth.

+So, the first image is hiding, for lack of a better term, 84 percent of my net worth, if the bottom of the chart was zero.

 ## Future things